AdobeDocs/commerce-cloud-service.en/help/user/magento-platform.md

 description: A Magento platform built on Adobe.
 ---

-# Magento Platform User Guide
+# Magento on Adobe Experience Cloud

 ![banner](../assets/banner-hex-violet.png)

+## Magento Platform User Guide

 The Magento Platform-as-a-Service (PaaS) is a fully managed hosting platform built on Ethos-Kubernetes and Adobe Cloud Manager that provides a **self-service** approach to managing your Magento Commerce application in a Cloud-native environment.
 From the Magento Commerce Program portal, you control the following: